monikajozsa/SSN-VisualCortex/README.md

 <details>
 <summary> Functions and classes in `util_gabor.py`</summary>

-- **`UntrainedPars`**: A class to store parameters that are not trained.
-This includes grid parameters, stimuli settings, orientation map, Gabor filters, and more.

 - **`test_uniformity`**: Tests the uniformity of a given orientation map by dividing the orientations into bins and comparing the observed frequencies against expected frequencies using a chi-squared test.

 - **`make_orimap`**: Generates an orientation map for a grid by superimposing plane waves, which represent orientations.

 - **`save_orimap`**: Saves the generated orientation map to a CSV file, including the run index for traceability.

-- **`init_untrained_pars`**: Initializes untrained parameters for the SSN model, either by generating a new orientation map or loading a pre-existing one, and prepares the Gabor filters and other related parameters.

-- **`update_untrained_pars`**: Recalculates and/or updates the Gabor filter parameters in the untrained parameters.

 - **`BW_image_jax_supp`**: Prepares supporting variables for generating black-and-white grating images, such as coordinates and alpha channels, which do not need to be recalculated during the training loop.